View Chapter

 Inertial parameters may be estimated through the execution of a trajectory while sensing one or more components of force/torque at a joint.
 Load estimation of a handheld object is simplest because of full mobility and full wrist force-torque sensing.
 For link inertial parameter estimation, restricted mobility of links nearer the base as well as sensing only the joint torque means that not all inertial parameters can be identified.
 Those that can be identified are those that affect joint torque, although they may appear in complicated linear combinations.

-Dynamic identification of Kuka KR270 : Trajectory with load
+Dynamic identification of a parallel robot : Trajectory without load

 Author Maxime Gautier